-Activity 7 Answering tough questions Allow approximately 15 minutes
+Activity 7 Answering tough questions

 This activity will help you to think ahead to interview questions you might not find easy to deal with and how to prepare for them.

 Spend a few moments thinking over interviews you have previously attended, career conversations you might have had, or the questions you generally dislike being asked about yourself.
 Write down between three and five questions in your notebook.